pyeve/cerberus/docs/index.rst

 has no dependancies and is thoroughly tested under Python 2.6 and 2.7.
 Support for Python 3.x is planned.

-    *CERBERUS, n.
-The watch-dog of Hades, whose duty it was to guard the entrance; everybody, sooner or later, had to go there, and nobody wanted to carry off the entrance. -Ambrose Bierce, The Devil's Dictionary*

 .. note::
     Development of Cerberus is still underway, any feedback and contribution is